Arizona Public Radio | Your Source for NPR News

 Conservation groups say the projects represent a grave threat to the fragile environment of the Little Colorado River.

-A public comment periodfor the proposal is open until Nov.
+A public comment period for the proposal is open until Nov.
 22, 2019.

-Ryan Heinsius joined KNAU's newsroom as an executive producer in 2013 and became news director and managing editor in 2024.
+Ryan Heinsius joined the KNAU newsroom as executive producer in 2013 and was named news director and managing editor in 2024.
 As a reporter, he has covered a broad range of stories from local, state and tribal politics to education, economy, energy and public lands issues, and frequently interviews internationally known and regional musicians.
 Ryan is an Edward R. Murrow Award winner and a Public Media Journalists Association Award winner, and a frequent contributor to NPR's Morning Edition, All Things Considered and national newscast.

 Related Content